julianFBarbosa/calindra-frontend/README.md

 ## Instalation

-at the project's root run: `cp .env.example .env` or similar
+at the project's root run: `cp .env.example .env`, and after run `npm install` or similar.

 ## Available Scripts